zmanian/cosmos-sdk/docs/spec/staking/spec-technical.md

 ### DelegatorBond

-Atom holders may delegate coins to validators; under this circumstance their funds are held in a `DelegatorBond` data structure.
-It is owned by one delegator, and is associated with the shares for one validator.
-The sender of the transaction is considered the owner of the bond.
+Atom holders may delegate coins to candidates; under this circumstance their funds are held in a `DelegatorBond` data structure.
+It is owned by one delegator, and is associated with the shares for one candidate.
+The sender of the transaction is the owner of the bond.

 ``` golang
 type DelegatorBond struct {